Aleksandrs Leimanis

-Aleksandrs Leimanis (17 October 1913, in the village Gavrilovo, Smolensk Governorate – 17 June 1990 in Riga) was a Latvian film director.
+Aleksandrs Leimanis (17 October 1913, in the village of Gavrilovo, Smolensk Governorate, Russian Empire – 17 June 1990, in Riga, Latvia SSR) was a Latvian actor and film director.

-His film work spanned the Soviet period, during which he directed over 15 films, including the cult classics The Devil's Servants and the sequel The Devil's Servants in the Devil's Mill.
+His film work spanned the Latvian Soviet period, during which he directed over fifteen films, including the cult classics, the action comedyThe Devil's Servants (1970) and the sequel the adventure comedy The Devil's Servants in the Devil's Mill (1973).

+Personal life

 He was married to actress Baiba Indriksone.